macziatko/OpenDoorProject/README.md

 <!-- Commmunity guidelines -->

-## Commmunity guidelines (Work in progress)
+## Commmunity guidelines (work in progress)

-To know more about our community guidelines, please refer to the following links
+To know more about our community guidelines, please refer to the following links:

 <Insert the links for the Code of conduct and  >